 - Control over ingredients: you can use high-quality ingredients, adjust the sweetness or tartness to your liking, and customize the recipe to suit your dietary needs.

-- Make ahead: they freeze well, so you can plan if making them for a special occasion.
+- Make ahead: they freeze well, so you can plan ahead if making them for a special occasion.

 - Lemon sugar: a simple technique to bring more flavor out of fresh lemon zest is to rub it with the sugar before adding it to the batter.
 This releases the oil in the skin.

-- Lemon syrup: brushing the hot muffins with cold syrup and then adding a lemon powdered sugar glaze, adds a lot of fresh lemon flavor.
+- Lemon syrup: brushing the hot muffins with cold syrup and then adding a lemon powdered sugar glaze adds a lot of fresh lemon flavor.

 Ingredient list